A pair of strong, comfortable welding boots is a must-have to protect your feet.

 - Wear fast on steel decking

-The Carolina INT HI Steel Toe welding boot features a full grain leather last and this design also uses steel toe caps.
-These boots are equipped with steel arch shanks to protect from piercing hazards like large metal shards and screws or nails.
+The Carolina INT HI Steel Toe welding boot features a full grain leather upper and also uses steel toe caps.
+This shoe is also equipped with steel arch shanks to protect from piercing hazards like large metal shards and screws or nails.
 They also have covered laces to protect from welding spatter and molten metal to minimize fire hazards.
 Lace covers will also prevent laces from catching on jagged edges, machinery, fixtures or sharp corners.

 Kevlar stitching for fire resistance and extra strength with an integrated metatarsal guard is also designed into the footwear.
 They’re electrical hazard rated and equipped with a moisture-drying liner and a special insole that breathes to fight the hot conditions found in a welding shop.
 The non-slip Vibram sole and welt construction round out a full set of robust, durable, and work-ready features.